 - Fluency disorder.
 This type can be described as continuity, smoothness, rate, and effort in speech production.

 - Voice disorder.
 A voice disorder means you have an atypical tone of voice.
 It could be an unusual pitch, quality, resonance, or volume.

 - Articulation disorder.
 If you have an articulation disorder, you might distort certain sounds.
 You could also fully omit sounds.

-Stuttering, or stammering, is a common fluency disorder that affects three million Americans.
+Stuttering, or stammering, is a common fluency disorder that affects about 3 million Americans.
 It usually affects young children who are just learning to speak, but it can continue on into adulthood.

 Speech and language impairments are two words that are often used interchangeably, but they are two very different types of problems.

 Speech means talking.
 It uses the jaw muscles, tongue, lips, and vocal chords.
 Language is a set of words and symbols made to communicate a message.
 Language and speech disorders can affect you separately, or both can happen at the same time.